Subdomains, Addon Domains And Parked Domains

 See this tutorial to learn how to set up your nameservers.

 Congratulations!
-Now you know how to create subdomains, addon domains, and domain aliases.
+Now you know how to create subdomains, addon domains, and parked (alias) domains.

 Subdomains, Addon Domains And Domain Aliases